pran-7-5/eco_style/README.md

 https://youtu.be/bgGqgjkBLek
 I guess The dragon doesn't like it anymore.

-Oct 15 - Oct 24 this year.
-9 days for each form.
+Nine nights for each form.
 This is the only festival that lasts continuously 9 days, everything else is 1 day.

 This is vegetarian but once killed a guy drank his blood.

 There are tribes here in Meghalaya called Khassi, where men go to the girl's house after marriage. https://youtu.be/Kje0ISEKKX0
 ```

 Purpose of life